itush/itush/README.md

-# Hi there 👋 my name is Tushar Biswas
+# Hi 👋 my name is Tushar Biswas

 I am passionate about building applications that solve real-world problems and create meaningful experiences.